 Frank Lampard passed the ball to Beckham.
 Beckham kicked the ball and scored!

 Penalty kick: (Noun) A free kick.

-Bale passed the ball to his teammate, but he was offside.
+Bale tackled another player illegally in the penalty area.
 As a result, the other team was given a penalty kick.

 Penalty shootout: (Noun) If the game is still drawn (equal points) after extra time there is a best-out-of-five penalty kick competition.
 The team with the most goals wins the game.